 - poppy seeds

-what do you use to wrap your homemade soap in?
+what can you use to wrap homemade soap?

-Plastic wrap, coffee filers and parchment paper are great choices for wrapping your melt and pour homemade soap.
+Plastic wrap, coffee filers and parchment paper are great choices to wrap homemade soap.
 You can also use tissue paper, scrapbooking paper and wrapping paper!
-Your best choice may be dependent on where you live and the humidity.
-Melt and pour soaps are not a fan of humid conditions.
+Your best choice is going to depend on where you live as well as the humidity level.
+Of course, melt and pour soaps are definitely not a fan of humid conditions.
 In that case, the less air between your soap and your wrapping choice the better!
 Lots of people will choose plastic wrap to keep the humidity out of their soaps, especially in the summer.

 melt and pour homemade soap gifting